-Abbas was one of the first Palestinian leaders to make contact with Israeli peace advocates.
+Abbas, who will be 68 this year, was one of the first Palestinian leaders to make contact with Israeli peace advocates.

 According to the PLO, Abbas was a signatory of the 1993 Declaration of Principles that launched the Palestinian-Israeli peace process.
-Two years later, Abbas signed the Interim Peace Agreement, known as the Oslo Accords, with Israel.
+Two years later, in 1995, Abbas signed the Interim Peace Agreement, known as the Oslo Accords, with Israel.

 Born in 1935 in the village of Safad in what is now northern Israel, Abbas left his hometown and moved with his family to Syria in 1948 when Israel was founded.